 THE HISTORY OF COE HILL

 The Hamlet of Coe Hill in the Township of Wollaston in northern Hastings County on County Road 620 has a history of mining.
 Incorporated in 1880, it was named after William Coe of Madoc.
 He formed the Coe Hill Mines Company, after Harry Johnson had discovered iron deposits in a hill.
-In its early days Coe Hill was therefore settled by miners and by loggers, who harvested the nearby forests.
+In its early days Coe Hill was settled by miners and loggers, who harvested the nearby forests.
 The surrounding arable land provided a good livelihood for farmers.

 Today Coe Hill, with a population of 708 (2011 census) is the business hub of the Township of Wollaston.
 Yet, reminiscent of the mining activity of old, rock-hounding is still a popular and worthwhile hobby to be pursued in the area around Coe Hill, which offers a great variety of activities to outdoor enthusiasts in all seasons.